Table of Contents Hide

 In India, rural communities are historically the people for whom services offered by high-street banks represent an elusive source of liquidity, product innovations and financial democracy.
-This article explores the role of open source technology in the MFI sector.
+This article explores the role of open source technology in the Micro finance sector.

 This post is written by S.J.
 Stapleton, University of Copenhagen, November 2020.

 In India, rural communities are historically the people for whom services offered by high-street banks represent an elusive source of liquidity and financial democracy.
-Thanks to microfinance’s advantageous borrowing terms, the means for achieving long-term daily sustenance becomes a veritable possibility.
+Thanks to advantageous borrowing terms of micro finance, the means for achieving long-term daily sustenance becomes a veritable possibility.
 Very low-income customers can now enter into loan agreements as one of many in large groups of local people who, together, combine minute assets into a potentially meaningful cash-flow.

 However, COVID-19 is threatening to dissolve the good practices and standards that have been introduced to India’s poorest people over the last decades.
 The pandemic has raised doubts regarding the continued sustainability of microfinance terms.
 It appears that the industry’s customers face new looming choices; between nourishment and repayment deadlines.